MicrosoftDocs/visualstudio-docs/docs/data-tools/add-new-connections.md

 :::moniker range=">=vs-2022"

-In Visual Studio 17.8 and later, the names of the authentication options for SQL connections have been updated to reflect the branding change from Active Directory to Microsoft Entra.
+In Visual Studio 17.8 and later, the names of the authentication options for SQL connections have been updated to reflect the name change from Active Directory to Microsoft Entra.

 ![Screenshot showing authentication types for Visual Studio 17.8 and later.](./media/vs-2022/authentication-options-microsoft-entra.png)